Homes of Hope…Day Two

 I learned to hold my head down, produce and how to play the game when the Czar came to town!
 One couldn’t afford very many mistakes or you were out the proverbial door and he cared not, if it hit you in the butt!
 After many sleepless nights, I recognized I was in the wrong company and decided to move my talents elsewhere.

 At my new company I quickly discovered that the management world was a better place.
 Even though the new company desired profits, their attitudes displayed and the manner they treated their employees, was 180 degrees from my prior employer.
 I, fortunately had two great mentors, who shaped my management style and trained me to influence employees in a positive manner, to optimize results.
+By incorporating a Digital Business Card into this professional environment, I was able to easily connect with colleagues and clients.

 The commercial entities still butted heads the remainder of my career and I had sleepless nights, but I bounced back quicker.
 When I retired it was like slamming my head against a wall as my day of continual motion, became a day of surfing the Internet and being bored out of my fricking mind!
 My 125 MPH life came to a screeching halt!